Quite a few of my favourite Haskell idioms involve the

 {zero,one,infinitiely many} elements.
 There are six sensible cases, and

-most of them exist in base
+most of them exist in base:

 Proxy

-(list) is a list of at least zero and at most
+is a list of exactly zero elements,Maybe is a list of exactly zero or one elements,[] (list) is a list of at least zero and at most

 infinity elements,Identity